drhayes/drhayes.io/src/blog/webmentions-in-11ty.md

 But, apparently, [brid.gy will also do publishing?](https://brid.gy/about#publish) All I'd need to do there is [send brid.gy a webmention](https://brid.gy/about#webmentions) (we must go deeper) and they'd scan my post looking for mention-able things.
 But how would I know which posts to tell brid.gy about?

 While both of these would work they're not quite satisfying.
-What if I change something _other_ than the most recent post
+What if I change something _other_ than the most recent post on my site?
+I _try_ to keep my `updated` frontmatter... well, _updated_.
+Is that good enough?
+[Maybe it's not perfect, but that's okay.](/principles/perfect-is-the-enemy-of-good/)

+But...
+I _also_ don't want to send webmentions for things every time I build my site if I've already sent webmentions.
+I am _forever_ tinkering with my site.
+I'd hate to keep blasting out webmentions for a blog post because I'm tweaking colors.
+I'm much less sure of how to do that if I don't save the last updated date somewhere.